yherrera14/stem-attendance/README.md

-# Into to Engineering
+# Intro to Engineering
 ## Automated Attendance Tracking

-A Python program designed to help teachers streamline attendance.
+A Python program designed to help teachers streamline attendance. ;)